Destination

 Trogir Yacht Charter

 Trogir is a picture-perfect town that’s often called one of the best-preserved medieval cities in Europe.
-Sitting on a small island between the mainland and Čiovo, just 17 miles from Split, it’s a natural stop for anyone cruising Croatia by yacht.
+Sitting on a small island between the Croatian mainland and the island of Čiovo, just 17 miles from Split, it’s a natural stop for anyone cruising the Dalmatian Coast by yacht.
 This tiny UNESCO World Heritage site has everything close together: narrow stone alleys, ancient churches, charming waterfront bars, and just offshore, quiet anchorages and beach spots perfect for swimming.
-For yacht charters, it’s the kind of destination that makes you want to slow down, walk a little slower, eat a little longer, and stay just one more night.
+For a Trogir yacht charter, it’s the kind of yachting destination that makes you want to slow down, walk a little slower, eat a little longer, and stay just one more night.

-The moment you step into the old town, you’ll see why it’s special.
+The moment you step into the old town, you’ll understand why it has become one of the most loved stops along any Croatia yacht charter itinerary.
 The marble streets twist around Romanesque churches and Renaissance buildings, opening up to sunny courtyards and a beautiful main square.
 You can start your walk at the Land Gate, pass by the statue of St. John the patron, and wander toward the Cathedral of St. Lawrence.
-The climb up the bell tower is worth it for the view over the rooftops, marina, and the sea beyond.
-Nearby, the 15th-century Kamerlengo Castle and the Cipiko Palace offer even more to explore.
+The climb up the cathedral’s bell tower offers a panoramic view over the town’s red rooftops, the yacht-filled marina, and the shimmering Adriatic Sea stretching beyond the horizon.
+Nearby, the 15th-century Kamerlengo Castle and the Cipiko Palace offer even more history to explore, particularly for yacht charter guests interested in combining cultural discovery with waterfront leisure.

 When?